We’ve been in Sydney 9 months now. Nine.Whole.Months. Holy smokes, where did the time go?

 As we approach our 1 year anniversary in this wonderful, crazy town, I thought it appropriate to reflect on some of the Australian things I’d now be hard pressed to live without.
 Stay tuned for a series of blog posts with my top 5.
 Here’s the first.

 Australians have a remarkable tendency to downplay everything.
+This comes, no doubt, from their British roots.
 When they say they’re a bit sniffly, they have the flu; when they’re peckish, chances are they havent eaten in 24 hours and if you hear an Aussie say they’re in need of a lie down, it’s probably because they’ve pulled an all nighter at work, gotten caught in a rip while ocean swimming, torn their ACL, narrowly escaped the jaws of a shark or all of the above.

 I think this is partly an Australian aversion to complaining (and attention-seeking) and partly that Australians are just plain tougher than most people.
 Sydneysiders will traipse through their winters in shorts and a T shirt.
 Now, granted it’s doesn’t get as cold as Boston down here, but with these poorly insulated houses it can get pretty darn brisk in that 5-15C band.
 They’ll also jump off cliffs, brush off stings from blueys (as long as it’s not a box jellyfish), start running ultra marathons when they’re 45 and wake up at 6am on a Saturday so that they can get in a soft sand run or a bike ride before an 830 brekky.